davidan1981/erlen/README.md

 payload
 * `ResourceSchema`: This schema represents a resource payload which includes `id` and timestamp fields, `created_at` and `updated_at`.
-* `AnyOf`: This allows any payload whose schema is one of the specified.
+* `AnyOf`: This allows any payload whose schema is one of the specified schemas.
 * `ArrayOf`: This schema represents a list of payloads of the specified type.
 * `ResourceListOf`: Similar to `ArrayOf` but has a structure as defined in